Elliptically Distributed Lozenge Tilings of a Hexagon: Elliptic difference operators

-\begin{proof} There is one way to prove these statements which works for 4 of the 6 matrices.
-Observe that the results for $t \pm$ follow from Theorems \ref{thmt+} and \ref{thmt-}, and then to observe that under $t \leftrightarrow S$, we have and then under interchanging $S$ and $t$, $P^{S,t}_{t+}$ becomes ${}_{t+}P^{S,t}_{S +}$ (and $P^{S,t}_{t-}$ becomes ${}_{t-}P^{S,t}_{S-}$, respectively).
-This idea worked both at the $q$-Racah level and Hahn level (see \cite{BGR} and \cite{BG}).
+\begin{proof} There is one way to prove these statements which works for four of the six matrices.
+Observe that the results for $t \pm$ follow from Theorems~\ref{thmt+} and~\ref{thmt-}, and then to observe that under $t \leftrightarrow S$, we have